The Schusterman Center has invited the following faculty and scholars to Brandeis this academic year:

 Free and open to the public.

-The Schusterman Center announces a new undergraduate travel program, the Frances Taylor Eizenstat '65 Undergraduate Israel Travel Grant Program.
+The Schusterman Center announced this year a new undergraduate travel program, the Frances Taylor Eizenstat '65 Undergraduate Israel Travel Grant Program.
 On offer are competitive grants of $2500 each, awarded to undergraduates from any Brandeis department pursuing academic or career interests in Israel.

 Students from all departments are encouraged to apply.
 Israel offers unique opportunities in science, hi-tech, the arts, social justice, archaeology and Hebrew language instruction.
 Check out the blog posts from our first awardees...